Article By: Pat ‘Riot’ Whitaker ‡ Edited By: Leanne Ridgeway

 “The album’s title refers to a recurring daydream I had of disappearing completely – floating out to sea alone and never being found.
 On a much bigger level, it’s about the impermanence of life itself, trying to retain the perspective of how small we really are.”

-INSECT ARK‘s ‘The Vanishing‘ will be released worldwide from Profound Lore Records on CD, vinyl LP, and digital formats February 28th, with pre-orders to be unveiled next month.
+INSECT ARK‘s ‘The Vanishing‘ will be released worldwide from Profound Lore Records on CD, vinyl LP, and digital formats on February 28th, with pre-orders to be unveiled next month.

 In the meantime, sample the album teaser as well as the opening hymn, “Tectonic“, in an audio single format.
 ‘The Vanishing‘ album artwork features a stunning painting by French artist Sonia Merah.